 I’ve broken this into two posts because there are so many challenges and opportunities for Zwift racers today.
 In this post we’ll focus on getting Zwift set up, making race entry and results work smoothly, and mitigating cheating.
-In a follow-up post we’ll focus on the actual racing experience (team dynamics, pack dynamics, etc).
+In the follow-up post we focus on the actual racing experience (team dynamics, pack dynamics, etc).

 Ready?
 Let’s dig in!

 Challenge: Getting Set Up

 For many cyclists, Zwift is still too difficult to set up and use.
 While a tech guy like me loves the wide variety of platforms Zwift runs on (PC/Mac/iOS/AppleTV and soon Android) and the variety of cycling hardware it supports, all these options confuse newbies.

 On top of that, racing on Zwift requires even more setup, namely getting an account activated on ZwiftPower and making sure you join the right category when it’s time to race.
 Accomplishing these tasks isn’t easy or straightforward for a Zwift rookie.